 - How does this look like on the phone

-I came across this neat little feature and instantly feel in love.
+I came across this neat little feature and instantly fell in love.
 We know about Microsoft Forms, the Office 365 quiz and polls tool.
 We know this can be easily exported to Excel.
 However, if you have an existing Excel file, you can use Forms to import directly into your existing Excel file!

 Yes.
 Import.
 Directly.
 Into.
 Your.
 Existing.
 Excel.
 File.